 Businesses around the world are now accepting various forms of cryptocurrency in transactions.
 There’s a continuous movement towards a decentralized financial system to counterbalance fiat currency.
 Crypto has continued to flourish as an alternative option for investors looking to diversify their portfolio.

-We gathered some of the most crucial cryptocurrency stats for 2022.
+We gathered some of the most crucial cryptocurrency stats for 2022 and 2023.
 Hopefully, these will prove useful for your next move in the crypto market:

-- 8. Daily trading in crypto has reached $93.4 billion
+- 9. Daily trading volume in crypto is down to $47.1 billion

-- 9. The first ten cryptocurrencies comprise 88% of the total cryptocurrency market value
+- 10. The first ten cryptocurrencies comprise almost 84% of the total cryptocurrency market value

 - Frequently Asked Questions